Last Updated on

 Sometimes, people often see a virus and call it malware and vice-vasa.
-Although both are dangerous and can cause great harm to your PC, however, knowing the difference between virus and malware will enable you to fight the affected PC better.
+Although both are dangerous and can cause great harm to your device, however, knowing the difference between virus and malware will enable you to fight the affected PC better.

 What Is The Difference Between Virus and Malware